Devil May Cry 5: Plot

 After awakening from his coma, Dante frees Trish and begins fighting his way to Urizen.
 Trish learns from V that Urizen is the demon-side of Dante's brother Vergil, who used Yamato's power to separate his demon and human halves - the latter manifesting as V, whose body is rapidly breaking down.
 Realizing Yamato has the capability of separating humanity and the devil, Dante questions whether his Rebellion also has a hidden potential, believing both legacy weapons have incredible powers on their own.
 After stabbing himself with his broken Rebellion, Dante unlocks his full demonic power and a new weapon, the "Devil Sword Dante," by absorbing Rebellion and the Devil Sword Sparda into his body.
 Nero attempts to confront Urizen again and is overpowered once more, but Dante rescues him and gains the upper hand with his new powers.
 Urizen takes his leave when the Qliphoth bears fruit and consumes it to empower himself further.
 While Dante arrives first to face Urizen, Nero rescues V from the demon Malphas and learns of Dante's history with Vergil.
 Nero and V reach Dante just as he defeats Urizen, but a dying V intervenes and merges with Urizen before Dante can finish him, restoring Vergil.

 Vergil returns to the top of the Qliphoth, telling Dante to recover his full strength before they battle again.
 Nero insists on going after Vergil himself, but Dante reveals that Vergil is Nero's father, and refuses to let Nero kill him.
 Dante then faces V's familiars—revealed as the embodied memories of Vergil's time as Nelo Angelo—and they elect to die by Dante's hand to lessen Vergil's trauma.

 Dante and Vergil fight again, where Vergil learns Nero is his unintended son.
 Nero settles his emotions in a phone call to Kyrie and resolves not to let his father and uncle die, fully awakening his demonic powers and regrowing his arm.
 Intervening in their fight and forcing Dante out, Nero vows to end the pair's sibling rivalry and defeats Vergil, who gives Nero V's book as a memento.
 Vergil joins Dante in a one-way trip to the Underworld to cut the Qliphoth down and seal the portal connecting it before it rips Red Grave City apart and merges the Demon World with the Human World, with Nero departing as the Qliphoth falls.

 Weeks later, Trish and Lady are hired for a new job by Dante's agent, Morrison, whom Dante left in charge of his office.
+Nero and Nico return to work, the former armed with both Devil Breakers and his new devil abilities.
 In the Underworld, Dante and Vergil continue sparring as they fight demons together, now friendly rivals instead of enemies.